-So those EMFs will continue to stay on the IARC 2b classification, right along with coffee and aloe vera gel.
+So those EMFs will continue to stay on the IARC 2b classification list, right along with coffee and aloe vera gel.

-Smart people are careful!
+Smart people are careful.
 They take precautions and avoid dangerous situations as much as possible.
 Sometimes these are easy decisions, such as not smoking and not walking alone in a bad neighborhood after dark.
 But sometimes, the decisions aren’t so easy.
+The right decision isn't so obvious.
 When this is the case, it’s important to educate ourselves and form objective opinions based on science-backed evidence.

 This is what we did for induction cooking.
-And even though we are biased (we love induction cooking!), we reviewed hundreds of websites to educate ourselves about the issues involved: primarily, electricity and the electromagnetic fields it produces.
-In the end we could find no evidence that induction stoves are any more dangerous than any other home technology, in the kitchen or otherwise.
-And because we learned the basic science behind the electromagnetic spectrum, we can safely say that this safety also applies to other questionable sources of EMFs, like cell phones, wireless networks, and even microwaves.
+And even though we are biased (we love induction cooking!), we reviewed hundreds of websites to educate ourselves about the issues involved: primarily, the electromagnetic fields produced by induction cooktops.
+In the end we could find no conclusive evidence that induction stoves are any more dangerous than any other home technology, in the kitchen or otherwise.

 If you have a pacemaker, consult with your doctor before purchasing an induction stove.
 Otherwise, don’t worry about induction cooking any more than you would about reading your email or talking on your cell phone.
-There is simply no evidence that there is any danger.
+There is simply no evidence that any danger exists.